abbasyazdanmehr/abbasyazdanmehr/README.md

 ## Hi there !!!

-I am Abbas Yazdanmehr, I am Computer Engineering Student at Shahdid Beheshti University.
+I am a Computer Engineering Student now, I experienced many software projects and still I love to build more and learn many new things!

-I love Mathematics and Programming.
+*Programming for fun, Mathematics for beauty and Philosophy for need!*

 ## My Personal Organizations